nicolas0liveira/nicolas0liveira/README.md

 - 🔭 I’m currently working on a personal project named rumoagro, with some friends
-- 🌱 I’m currently learning more about llms and agentic
+- 🌱 I’m currently learning more about slms, llms and agentic
 - 👯 I’m looking to collaborate on teaching
 - 🤔 I’m looking for help with some frontends
 - 💬 Feel free to ask me about anything